cannable/tclmpc/README.md

 Lists objects by passed tag criteria.
 The contents of args are passed, verbatim. to the message sent to MPD.

+This proc has limited support for grouping.
+If you pass a single group directive, as in "Album group Artist", you will get a dict, keyed on whatever you passed for group.
+In this example, you would get a dict of lists of Albums keyed on Artist.

+For the sake of your sanity, if you want to assemble complicated structures of DB data, keep the arguments you pass to this proc simple and call it several times.

 #### mpd db update {args}

 Scan for modified files and update the DB.
 Scope of the scan is controlled by